Diamante-Smith/osticket-prereqs/README.md

 - Log in with your Admin User credentials

-- For this one, we are gonna go to the Admin panel -> Click on "Agents"
+- For this one, we are gonna go to the Admin panel -> Click on "Agents" at the top -> Go to "Departments"

+* - Click on the "Maintenance" Department -> Status click on "Disabled" -> For type you will press Public

+  -